mimiyin/choreographic-interventions-s18/README.md

 ### Assignment
    * Bring a piece of clothing that changes the shape of your body to class next week.
-   * Complete Sections 2.3-2.4 of the Workbook
+   * Complete Sections 2.3-2.4 of Chapter 2 of the Workbook

 ***